He was born in an obscure village, the son of a peasant woman.

 While he was dying, his executioners gambled for the only property he had on earth, his coat.

 When he was dead he was laid in a borrowed grave through the pity of a friend.

 Twenty centuries have come and gone, and today he is the central figure of the human race and the leader of mankind’s progress.

-All the armies that ever marched, all the navies that ever sailed, all the parliaments that ever sat, all the kings that ever reigned, put together, have not affected the life of man on this earth as much as that One Solitary Life.
+All the armies that ever marched, all the navies that ever sailed, all the parliaments that ever sat, all the kings that ever reigned, put together, have not affected the life of man upon this earth as much as that One Solitary Life.

 The greatest man in history had no servants, yet they called Him Master.